kommissarpjotr/PassGen/README.md

 ### How to use
 It is meant to be as easy as possible.

+- If you have an IDE like [Visual Studio Code ](https://code.visualstudio.com/) installed ( regardless of what platform you are using ) :
+	1) Open the file inside the IDE of your choice
+	2) Install the appropriate python 3 extensions
+	3) Run the file

   - If you are using Linux :
     1) Download file/repository
     2) Open your terminal and find the path to the python file and copy it.